asim1909/PenFlow/README.md

 - **Content Management**: Complete control over blog posts with Create, Read, Update, and Delete (CRUD) functionality.

-- **Rich Text Editor**: A user-friendly Markdown editor for crafting posts with formatting options and inline image support.

 - **Comment System**: Readers can engage with articles by leaving comments, and authors can moderate or delete unwanted feedback.

-- **User Profiles**: Personalized profiles where users can showcase their published and favorited articles.

-- **Tag-Based Navigation**: Easily explore content by tags, helping readers discover topics of interest.

 - **Responsive Design**: Seamless experience across devices, ensuring readability whether on desktop or mobile.